geoschem/HEMCO/docs/source/hco-sa-guide/login-env.rst

 .. note::

-   Only the Fortran compiler is needed to compile the HEMCO standalone.
-But if you need to :ref:`manually install libraries
+   HEMCOc only requires the Fortran compiler.
+But you will also need the C and C++ compilers if you plan to build other software packages (:ref:`such as KPP <kppguide>`) or :ref:`install libraries manually <build-libraries-with-spack>`.

-   <build-libraries-with-spack>`, you will also need the C and C++
+   Also, older Intel compiler versions used :envvar:`icc` as the name for the C compiler and :envvar:`icpc` as the name of the C++ compiler.
-   compilers.
+   These names have been deprecated in Intel 2023 and will be removed from future Intel compiler releases.

 .. _hco-sa-envvar-parallel: